Upgrading to Ubuntu 20.04

 - Cloudron must be on at least version 6.0.
 Verify this by checking the version in the Settings view.
 Cloudron releases prior to 6.0 do not support Ubuntu 20.04.

 - Ubuntu must be on version 18.04.
-Check the output of
+Check with

 Pre-flight